-Sponsor licences authorise organisations to recruit migrants from outside of the EEA but they come with onerous duties for employers.
-Any failure to comply with sponsor licence duties can lead to a downgrade in user rating, suspension or revocation, putting the jobs of existing migrants at risk.
+Any failure to comply with sponsor licence duties can lead to a downgrade in the licence rating, or suspension or revocation of the licence, putting the jobs and immigration status of existing migrant workers at risk.

-Before granting or renewing a sponsorship licence, the Home Office will verify that an organisation has sufficient HR systems in place to ensure compliance.
+Before granting or renewing a sponsorship licence, the Home Office will undertake checks to verify that an organisation has sufficient HR systems in place to ensure compliance.

-Inspections can be held at short notice and all sponsor licence holders are expected to be compliant with these duties at all times.
+Site inspections can be held at short notice and all sponsor licence holders are expected to be compliant with their duties at all times.

-Sponsor licence holders are required to assign key roles to people within the organisation.
+Sponsor licence holders are required to assign a number of compliance roles to individuals who meet the suitability criteria.
 These roles can be assigned to a single person or multiple people.

 The authorising officer should be the most senior employee with authority to hire migrant staff.
 They are ultimately responsible for the sponsorship licence.